Nukesor/archivebot/README.md

 **If you run the bot as a normal Telegram bot, disable the privacy mode for your bot via the BotFather menu!** Telegram bots can't read group messages by default.

-In case you decide to run it as a userbot to access all features, set the bot token to `None` and add your phone number to the configuration.
+In case you decide to run it as a userbot to access all features, set the userbot flag to `true` and add your phone number to the configuration.
 You will receive a login code, which has to be entered on the first start and every time your session expires (which happens pretty much never).